hakuhodo-technologies/scope-rl/docs/documentation/subpackages/rtbgym_about.rst

     * :class:`ClickThroughRate`: Class to define the click through rate of users.
     * :class:`ConversionRate`: Class to define the conversion rate of users.

-Note that, users can customize the above modules by following the abstract class.
+Note that users can customize the above modules by following the abstract class.
 We also define the bidding function in the Bidder class and the auction simulation in the Simulator class, respectively.

 Quickstart and Configurations
 ~~~~~~~~~~

 We provide an example usage of the standard and customized environment.
-The online/offlline RL and OPE/OPS examples are provides in :doc:`SCOPE-RL's quickstart <quickstart>`.
+The online/offline RL and OPE/OPS examples are provides in :doc:`SCOPE-RL's quickstart <quickstart>`.

 Standard RTBEnv
 ----------

 Our standard RTBEnv is available from :class:`gym.make()`,
 following the `OpenAI Gym <https://gym.openai.com>`_ and `Gymnasium <https://github.com/Farama-Foundation/Gymnasium>`_ interface.

 .. code-block:: python